David200197/react-i18n-thin/README.md

 # React-I18n-Thin

 `react-i18n-thin` is a lightweight internationalization library for React applications.
 It provides a simple API to manage translations and locale settings.
+Load the default language prioritizing local storage or browser settings

 ## Installation